 Alcohol and substance use issues can be linked to housing problems, including homelessness.
-A 2007 U.S. Department of Health and Human Services (USHHS) paper stated that greater than 80% of chronically homeless people have experienced lifetime alcohol and/or drug problems, and that a history of substance abuse treatment may be related to longer durations of homelessness (USHHS, 2007).
+Several studies have found that approximately 41-84% of homeless adults have a substance use disorder (Tsai, Kasprow, and Rosenheck, 2013).
+A 2007 USHHS paper stated that greater than 80% of chronically homeless people have experienced lifetime alcohol and/or drug problems, and that a history of substance abuse treatment may be related to longer durations of homelessness (USHHS, 2007).
 Further, many individuals with substance use issues face multiple barriers to accessing housing while suffering from addiction.
-Being without a stable place during substance abuse recovery only increases the likelihood that these treatments will fail (U.S. Interagency Council on Homelessness, 2015).
+Being without a stable place during substance abuse recovery only increases the likelihood that these treatments will fail (United States Interagency Council on Homelessness, 2015).

 Alcohol or substance use disorders can lead to homelessness or can be a result of homelessness.
 The National Institute on Drug Abuse found that in 2013, 11.2% of clients admitted to DSHS-funded substance abuse treatment programs in Texas were homeless (Maxwell, 2014).
 Among clients admitted to DSHS-funded treatment for heroin use in 2014, 18% were homeless.
 Among clients admitted for cocaine, amphetamine, or methamphetamine use, 13% were homeless (Maxwell, 2015).
 In 2016, 15% of the 698 persons with a primary problem with synthetic or other cannabinoid (which includes synthetic cannabinoids such as K2 or Spice) use that entered Texas treatment programs were homeless and 48% were unemployed (Maxwell, 2017).
-Statewide, of the 25,310 people who were homeless on a single night in January 2018, 16.6% had a severe mental illness, and 11.5% had a chronic substance use problem (HUD, 2018).
-It is estimated that nearly half of all individuals experiencing homelessness and 70% of veterans experiencing homelessness suffer from substance use disorders, and a majority of those with substance use disorders also suffer from moderate to severe mental illness (U.S. Interagency Council on Homelessness, 2015).
+Statewide, of the 23,548 people who were homeless on a single night in January, 2017, 21.8% had a severe mental illness, and 18.6% had a chronic substance use problem (HUD, November 2017).
+It is estimated that nearly half of all individuals experiencing homelessness and 70% of veterans experiencing homelessness suffer from substance use disorders, and a majority of those with substance use disorders also suffer from moderate to severe mental illness (United States Interagency Council on Homelessness, 2015).